 This fear related to the relationship-divorce process can occur at the pre-divorce, during divorce, and/or the post-divorce stage when maybe procrastination was or wasn’t a normal part of your normal pattern or daily agenda.
 Yet, now fear has raised its face.

-Examples of Failing to Launch in Your Relationship
+Are You Failing to Launch in Your Relationship?

 - You fail to work at your relationship when there is potential to make it work.